-If you create a game using the Alan System we like to see it.
+If you create a game using the Alan System we'd like to see it.
 Send us a copy (preferably in source) and any documentation or a description of the game and its novel features.
-This will also add to the suite of test data and therefore improve the quality of future releases as well as allow us to find and document any incompatibilities.
-If you also enclose a solution we can automate the testing even further.
-The Factories will not redistribute your game without your written permission.

-Short games or samples of Alan source are welcome as examples that we might use and distribute to other users.
+Short games or samples of Alan source are most welcome as examples that we might use and distribute to other users.
 Sending an example means you waive all rights to it.
+Examples add to the suite of test data and thus helps further improve the quality of the system.